 We believe that every girl has the potential to become a leader and create her own change.
 She just needs the right tools and inspiration.

-That’s why we founded Girl Possible, a 501(c)(3) non-profit that delivers life-changing design thinking and leadership programming for thousands of girls globally.
+Girl Possible (formerly Girls Driving for a Difference) is a a 501(c)(3) non-profit that delivers life-changing design thinking and leadership programming for thousands of girls globally.

 partnerships with schools and educators

-Our journey first began with a cross-country road-trip.
+Our journey started with a cross-country road-trip, funded on Kickstarter.

-In 2015, 516 backers contributed over $35,000 to our Kickstarter campaign, allowing us to jump in an RV to teach workshops for hundreds of girls across the nation.
-In 14 weeks, we crossed 32 states, coached 55 workshops, and reached more than 1200 girls.
+In 2015, 516 backers contributed over $35,000 to our Kickstarter campaign, allowing us to jump in an RV and teach workshops across the nation.
+In 14 weeks, we crossed 32 states, coached 55 workshops, and reached more than 1,200 girls.
 We partnered with dozens of schools, Boys and Girls Clubs, sports teams, and Girl Scout troops, in addition to hosting pop-up events at libraries, museums, and innovation hubs.
 Five years later, we’re still working together, evolving our program to include a second workshop, a summer camp, and teaching toolkits.

 Host a workshop